EPCCed/eidf-docs/docs/services/gpuservice/training/L5_devspace.md

 Although DevSpace automates the configuration process, you will still need to specify and parameterise yaml manifests or helm charts for specific services and pods that you require.

-> DevSpace should not be used to sync data between your VM/Project and one or more containers.
-Large datasets should be moved to a provisioned PV, accessed from network supported file systems mounted to your pods or shared via a network attached DBMS from your project.

 This guide aims to help you get started with DevSpace but it is not a comprehensive guide or configuration manual.
 You can discover more about how to configure DevSpace from the [documentation](https://www.devspace.sh/docs/getting-started/introduction).